 The following table sets forth information for the fiscal year ended January 31, 2020 regarding the compensation awarded to, earned by or paid to our non-employee directors.
 As noted above, the only compensation received by our non-employee directors in fiscal 2020 was the consulting fee paid to Mr. Lake pursuant to the consulting agreement.
-Mr. Naudé's compensation for fiscal 2020 is included with that of our other named executive officers above.

-Name Steven Collins Fees Earned or Paid in Cash (\$) - Stock Awards (\$) Option Awards (\$)(1) All Other Compensation (\$)(2) Total (\$) -
+Name Steven Collins Fees Earned or Paid in Cash (\$) Stock Awards (\$) Option Awards (\$)(1) All Other Compensation (\$)(2) Total (\$) -

 Jon Doyle

 Jeffrey Horing

 Pam Kilday

 Spencer Lake 30,000 30,000

 Jeffrey Lunsford

-William Ruh - -
+William Ruh